Irish Castles: Where History and Paranormal Activity Combine

 Cabra Castle is the name given to two castles, one of which is now ruined, while the other is used as a luxury hotel and wedding venue.
 They lie in County Cavan, Ireland.

-The existing Cabra Castle is a mix between the neo-Norman style and the Gothic style and was built in the beginning of the 19th century.
+The existing Cabra Castle is a mix between the neo-Norman style and the Gothic style and was built at the beginning of the 19th century.
 It was originally called Cormey Castle, after the local townland where it was built.
 The first owners of the castle were the Foster family.
-However, they went bankrupt soon after and sold their country house to the Pratt family followed by the Brennan’s in 1964, who turned it into a hotel, then a UAE businessman, who in turn sold it to the Corscadden family, who run a number of hotels and still run the luxury hotel until today.
+However, they went bankrupt soon after and sold their country house to the Pratt family followed by the Brennan’s in 1964, who turned it into a hotel, and then a UAE businessman, who in turn sold it to the Corscadden family, who run a number of hotels and still run the luxury hotel until today.

 This current castle provides spectacular views of the countryside, through its patios and terraces.
 Cabra Castle has 98 en-suite bedrooms, each decorated in a different style.
 The Castle is also less than an hour’s drive away from Dublin Airport.